prezly/content-format-js/README.md

 Story images, files attachments, videos and all the various types embedded content are stored directly in the content document.

+Please refer to [Prezly Developer Portal][developers] for additional information on using Prezly API.

 ## Concepts

 Every object in a Prezly Content Format document is a `Node`.